Tips for Employers to Keep Pre-Employment Background Checks Legal

 - Consider whether or not a credit check would be pertinent to the candidate's position.
 Usually credit checks are typically used for candidates working with the company's finances which require a certain level of trust within the organization.

-Victoria Balzarini is a principal private investigator in Issaquah, WA and offers pre-employment background investigative services to employers, big and small.
-Contact her at firstname.lastname@example.org.
+Victoria Balzarini is an investigation agency principal in the Greater Seattle, WA area.
+She offers pre-employment background investigative services to employers, big and small.
+Contact her at email@example.com.